-On the playground, a frustrated girl’s jealousy clouds her inner thoughts and takes her deeper into hell, where a simple solution eludes her.
+On the playground, a frustrated girl’s jealousy clouds her inner thoughts and takes her deeper into hell, where she finds a shift in perspective.

 This film utilizes Maya (3D), TVPaint (2D), and Oculus Quill (2.5D) combined in Unreal Engine.
 It was funded in part through an RIT FEAD grant and an Advance Connect grant, with support from MAGIC Spell Studios.